SKnoedler/Portfolio/README.md

 ### 2.2 Data Science
 - [Data Set Types and Preparation](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/DataUnderstandig.md): Data set types are the key foundation for any data analysis.
 This section introduces to the basics of record and non-record data types and provides information about data preparation.

 - [Deep Probabilistic Programming](https://www.linkedin.com/pulse/deep-probabilistic-programming-steffen-knödler/): One of our Data Science professors Thomas Hamelryck introduced us to Deep Probabilistic Programming (Deep PP) during a lecture in the second semester of my studies.
 This short blog post on LinkedIn introduces the idea of Deep PP and explains what it is  all about.
-I think Deep PP is a very exciting field of study and I cannot wait to learn more.

 - [R Programming Language](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/R%20Basics.pdf): Basic R syntax; Foundational R programming concepts such as data types, vectors arithmetic, and indexing; operations in R including sorting, data wrangling using dplyr, and making plots